Logo

 Russell Brand appeared as Tristan Trent in the 2020 fantasy film Four Kids and It, and in 2022 played Linus Windlesham in Kenneth Branagh's remake of Death on the Nile.

-The company's most recent production, Russell Brand Doing Life, was released in 2009.
+The company's latest production, Russell Brand Doing Life, was released in 2009.

-Russell Brand established his own production company in 2011 with friend Nik Linnen.
+Russell Brand established his own production company in 2011 with his friend Nik Linnen.

-Russell Brand was fired from the job after reading pornographic material live on-air.
+Russell Brand was dismissed from the job after reading pornographic material live on-air.

 In 2005, Russell Brand co-hosted three one-off shows on BBC Radio 6 Music with Karl Pilkington.